Stage 1: Novice

 Stage 4: Expert

-Most producers will not make it to this stage.
+Most producers will not make it to this stage of becoming a music producer.
 The expert producer knows just about everything there is to know about music production.
 They have almost forgotten just how much they know and they know a lot.
 They also have mastery of a variety of production skills and extensive experience in the studio.

 The only stage they could possibly ascend to is Mastery...